-Tibia Components Asymmetric: JOURNEY° II UK features tibia components designed individually for the medial and lateral compartments of the knee.
+Tibial Baseplate/Insert Component Design Asymmetric: JOURNEY[°] II UK features tibia components designed individually for the medial and lateral compartments of the knee.
 The medial component is designed to mimic medial compartment native bony anatomy.
-The lateral component is designed wider than the medial compartment to mimic the lateral native anatomy.
+The lateral component is designed wider and shorter than the medial compartment to mimic the lateral native anatomy.
 The geometries have been blended to allow the surgeon rotational freedom.
-Anatomic: Surgical flexibility was taken into account by relieving the anterior medial aspect of the medial component and rounding of the anterior and posterior mesial corners.
+Anatomic: Surgical flexibility was taken into account by tailoring the outer periphery for each compartment individually.
 This allows rotational freedom while helping to prevent overhang.
-Bone interface: All bone facing surfaces have been prepared with grit blast to facilitate cement fixation.
-Versatility: Ten sizes of medial tibia baseplate implants, and eight sizes of lateral tibia baseplate implants are available in two millimeter A/P size increments to allow optimization of fit to patient anatomy.
+Bone interface: All bone facing surfaces have been prepared with grit blast for cement fixation.3 Versatility: Eight sizes of lateral tibia baseplate implants are available in two millimeter A/P size increments to allow optimization of fit to patient anatomy.
 Modular tibia inserts are available from 8 to 14 mm (composite) thickness, offered in one millimeter increments.
-The medial tibial insert features slight Anterior Posterior conformity while the lateral tibial insert is completely flat.
+The lateral tibia insert features a "round on flat" conformity.
 Articular implants are unconstrained to allow soft tissue structures to guide kinematic motion of the implant while also allowing surgical flexibility in component position.